jcourson8/code-select/README.md

 # CodeSelect
 Provide LLMs with the context of a project's structure and content, quickly!
+Try it [here](code-select.vercel.app).

 It captures two aspects of your project:
 1. **Structure**: The hierarchical relationship between folders and files.